Ocular Laser Therapy

 Before the Treatment

-- The nurse or doctor will use an eye chart to test your vision.
+- The technician or doctor will use an eye chart to test your vision.

 - Your eye will be dilated with eye drops.